The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-Jordid13/README.md

 };
 ```

 In the above example, the compiler will not throw any errors because we are properly handling our inputs.
-If the content is a number, we first convert it to a string using the `toString()` method and then make it uppercase (though note that making a number string uppercase doesn't change it, e.g., `"123".toUpperCase()` is still `"123"`).
+If the content is a number, we convert it to a string using the `toString()` method and then return it, because making a number string uppercase doesn't change it.
 Otherwise, if the content is a string, we can just make it uppercase directly and return it.
 This is a common pattern in TypeScript when we need to handle different types of inputs in a function and ensure that the correct method is called based on the type of the input.
 Although it requires a bit of code, it's incredibly useful to catch errors early on in the development process.

 ## Wrapping Up and Tips

 I hope you enjoyed this article and found it helpful in your transition from JavaScript to TypeScript.
 My TypeScript journey so far has been great; I love the way TypeScript helps me write better, more maintainable code and how it alerts me when I make mistakes.
 I'm excited to continue developing my knowledge in TypeScript and sharing my experiences with others!
-If I were to start from scratch, I would heavily rely on the official TypeScript documentation as they also have a guide tailored for developers who have familiarity with JavaScript.
+If I were to start from scratch, I would heavily rely on the official TypeScript documentation, as they also have a guide tailored for developers who are already familiar with JavaScript.
 Another tip is to always practice a new concept.
-Most of the time I have the documentation and my code editor open.
-Whenever there is a new concept I learn, I try to implement it in my own way, coming up with my own examples.
+Most of the time, I have the documentation and my code editor open.
+Whenever I learn a new concept, I try to implement it in my own way, coming up with my own examples.
 I highly recommend following this approach!

 All of the information in this article is available in the official TypeScript documentation, which you can visit at https://www.typescriptlang.org/docs/.

 Best of luck in your TypeScript journey!